CybersShell/backy/docs/content/config/commands.md

 If shell is defined and host is NOT defined, the command will run in the specified shell.
 Make sure to escape any shell input.

+### scriptEnvFile

+Path to a file.

+When type is `scriptFile`, the script is appended to this file.

+This is useful for specifiing environment variables or other things so they don't have to be included in the script.

 ### type

 May be `scriptFile` or `script`.
-Runs script from local machine on remote host.
+Runs script from local machine on remote host passed to the SSH session as standard input.

-If `script` is specified, `cmd` is used as the script.
+If `type` is `script`, `cmd` is used as the script.

-Script file is input as stdin to SSH.
+If `type` is `scriptFile`, cmd must be a file path.

 ### environment